leecming82/jigsaw-multilingual/README.md

 ### Introduction
 PyTorch model code used by the 1st place winner for the  [2020 Jigsaw Multilingual Kaggle competition](https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification).
 Our solution is detailed in this [Kaggle forum post](https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification/discussion/160862).

+Note that our solution entails iteratively training models, making predictions, using blends of those predictions to train other models, and repeating.
+Consequently, there is no "closed-form" single model training run to generate our winning solution.
+Instead, we show below 2 examples of running a monolingual Transformer model and a monolingual FastText model using 2 different LB-scoring pseudo-labels.